actonbp/deep/deep_app/CloudKit_Setup_Guide.md

 Follow these steps to enable CloudKit sync in your Xcode project:

+## 0. Configure Entitlements (IMPORTANT - Do This First!)

+1. An entitlements file has been created at `deep_app/deep_app.entitlements`
+2. In Xcode, select your project in the navigator
+3. Select the `deep_app` target
+4. Go to the **Build Settings** tab
+5. Search for "Code Signing Entitlements"
+6. Set the value to `deep_app/deep_app.entitlements`

+Alternatively, in the **Signing & Capabilities** tab:
+- The entitlements file should be automatically detected
+- If not, you may need to remove and re-add the CloudKit capability

 ## 1. Enable CloudKit Capability

 1. Open your project in Xcode